 If you get injured in a car accident and need to file an injury or property damage claim, you must do so within Nevada’s statute of limitations.
 This is an important law to know, as filing after the statute of limitations has expired means forfeiting the right to recover financial compensation, in most cases.
-Learn the basics about the Nevada statute of limitations for a car accident, then contact a car accident lawyer in Las Vegas for more information about your specific claim…before it’s too late.
+Learn the basics about the Nevada statute of limitations for a car accident, then contact a Las Vegas car accident lawyer for more information about your specific claim…before it’s too late.

 A statute of limitations refers to a law that places a time limit on a claimant’s right to file a lawsuit.
 Statutes of limitations exist in every state and are different depending on where you need to file a car accident lawsuit.
 The purpose of a statute of limitations is to keep the justice system fair to both parties.
 Without a legal deadline for filing, a victim could theoretically wait until the spoliation of important evidence to file a lawsuit – or hold the threat of a lawsuit over a defendant’s head indefinitely.
 Statutes of limitations also encourage timely filing so that the information and evidence relevant to the case are as accurate as possible.

 What Is the Statute of Limitations on a Car Accident Claim in Nevada?